 Many modern cameras cannot only take still pictures, but also record videos.
-The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, but the K-3 II provides a faster frame rate than the E-M1.
+Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the K-3 II provides a faster frame rate than the E-M1.
 It can shoot movie footage at 1080/60i, while the Olympus is limited to 1080/30p.

 Feature comparison: Olympus E-M1 vs Pentax K-3 II